 1/4 teaspoon ground cumin

-2 1/2 cups boiling (low-sodium) liquid vegetable stock or water
+2 cups boiling (low-sodium) liquid beef/vegetable stock or water

 1. Panfry the okra in a skillet with 3 tablespoons of olive oil, salt, and a good grinding of black pepper over high heat for 10 minutes while stirring occasionally.
 Remove from the heat after it becomes golden and slightly bruised.
 Set aside.

 2. In the meantime, sauté the onion, chili flakes, and bay leaf in a another pan with 3 tablespoons of olive oil over medium heat.
 Cook for about 5-7 minutes or until the onion is soft and transparent.
-Add the garlic, all-spice, turmeric, cumin, and paprika and sauté for another 3 minutes.
-Stir in the tomato paste, liquid stock (or water), okra, and season with salt and a good grinding of freshly ground black pepper.
+Add the garlic, chili (optional,) all-spice, turmeric, cumin, and tomato paste and sauté for another 3 minutes.
+Stir in the chopped tomatoes, liquid stock (or water), and okra and season with salt and a good grinding of freshly ground black pepper.
 Bring to a simmer, reduce the heat to low, cover, and cook for 20 minutes.